How social networks influence human behavior: An integrated latent space approach for differential social influence: Simulation Studies

-\paragraph*{Summary} Scenarios 1.1 to 1.3 show that the latent space configuration and individuals' latent positions are the same in the spaces for item responses and social network data.
-Scenario 1.1 is the simplest setting where the number of person groups is the same as the number of items.
+\paragraph*{Summary} In Scenarios 1.1 to 1.3, the {the memberships of respondents for network data and for item response data are matched.} Scenario 1.1 is the simplest setting where the number of person groups is the same as the number of items.
 This is no longer true in Scenarios 1.2 and 1.3.
-In Scenarios 2 and 3, the latent space configuration is not the same in the social network and item-respondent networks.
-In Scenario 2, the number of person groups in the social network space is smaller than those in the item response space.
-In Scenario 3, the number of person groups is the same in the two spaces, but we control the influence of network dependence structure on respondent-item dependent structure.
-Note that there is no change in item-item dependent structures in Scenario 2 and 3.
+In Scenario 2, {the memberships of respondents for network data and for item response data are not matched.} Note that there is no change in the item-item dependence structures in Scenario 2.